Reminder: MLTnews sponsoring candidate coffee July 6 for school board candidates | MLTnews.com

 Candidates will be asked to introduce themselves and then will take questions from those attending.

-The event will be videotaped and made available for viewing via the My Neighborhood News Network YouTube channel and also on each of our websites.
+The event will be videotaped and made available for viewing via the My Neighborhood News Network YouTube channel and also on each of our websites — My Edmonds News, Lynnwood Today and MLTnews.

 For those living in Lynnwood, the school board candidates will be followed immediately by the four candidates running for Lynnwood City Council Position 1.
 That session will begin at approximately 7:20 p.m.

 The candidates are Van AuBuchon, Ben Corey, James Robert Deal and Chris Frizzell.
-So far, AuBuchon, Deal and Frizzell have confirmed attendance; Corey is unable to attend but is sending a representative.
+AuBuchon, Deal and Frizzell have confirmed attendance; Corey is unable to attend but is sending a representative.

 Drip coffee will be provided free of charge; espresso drinks will be available for purchase prior to 6:30 p.m.